 Prior to joining our Group, Mr Su had worked at Shenzhen Dong Rung Tax Advisory Company from 2006 to 2009 as a senior manager and was responsible for the financial consulting and tax planning and also the review of the tax audit reports.

 He was also a senior project manager at China Resources Vanguard Company Limited from 2003 to 2006.

-Mr Su graduated with an Accounting degree from the Shenzhen University, China in 1998 and is a certified public accountant of the Chinese Institute of Certified Public Accountants and a certified Internal Auditor.
+Mr Su graduated with an Accounting degree from the Shenzhen University, China in 1998 and is a certified public accountant of the Chinese Institute of Certified Internal Auditor

-MIU KA KEUNG, KEVIN Chief Supervisory Officer
+MIU KA KEUNG, KEVIN

+Chief Supervisory Officer